 Continuation of SPAN 33B.
 Study and comprehension of the Nauatl language applied to cultural practices; speaking, translating, and interpreting an indigenous language at the advanced level.
+2140.00 AA/AS area 3; CSU area C2

-Introduction to Aztec-Mexica Culture and Nauatl Language I
+Introduction to Aztec-Mexica Culture and Nauatl Language I 5 units, 5 hours lecture (GR or P/NP)

 Development and application of language skills and cultural exploration of the Nauatl (Aztec) speaking world: Study and practice in understanding, speaking, reading and writing Nauatl (Aztec); readings in contemporary and old Mexican (Nauatl) life and culture.
+1199.00 AA/AS area 3; CSU area C2; IGETC area 3B, 6A